 Meal-Prep This Recipe: Make a batch or two and refrigerate for up to 3 days or individually wrap and freeze for up to 1 month.
 To reheat, wrap the egg muffin in a paper towel and microwave for 20 to 30 seconds.

 This easy and nutritious version of breakfast hash uses cauliflower rice instead of potatoes, and turkey sausage instead of breakfast sausage, for a healthier, low-carb breakfast.
-Top it off with fried eggs for a satisfying morning meal that delivers 26 grams of filling protein.
-Serve with a piece of fruit, like an orange or grapefruit half.
+Top it off with fried eggs for a satisfying morning meal with 26 grams of filling protein.
+Serve with a piece of fruit, like an orange or half a grapefruit.

-This easy grab-and-go breakfast wrap is a clever low-carb take on a traditional breakfast burrito made with calorie- and carb-heavy tortillas.
+This easy grab-and-go breakfast wrap is a clever low-carb take on a traditional breakfast burrito that is typically made with calorie- and carb-heavy tortillas.
 The batter for the pancake is spread thin in the pan like a crepe for fewer carbs than a regular pancake and for easy rolling.
-Tuck high-protein scrambled eggs and bacon inside and, if desired, drizzle with a little maple syrup (yes, a little maple syrup can still fit within a low-carb day).
+Tuck high-protein scrambled eggs and bacon inside and, if desired, drizzle with a little maple syrup.
+Yes, a little maple syrup can still fit within a low-carb day.

 Meal-Prep This Recipe: Make extra crepes and refrigerate between sheets of wax paper for up to 2 days or freeze for up to 1 month.
 Roll up this wrap in foil to take on the go.